JoseMMorales/Happiness-App-Standalone/README.md

 ### **Snapshots...**

-- Landing/Home page rendering whole data list of happy people, here we will see an icon in the toolbar where user can enter details of happiness to update the table.
+- Landing/Home page rendering the list of happy people, here we will see an icon in the toolbar where the user can enter details of happiness to update the table.

 <div align="center">
   <img width="606" alt="Table" src="https://user-images.githubusercontent.com/43299285/225278880-fbe5aa3e-3f88-4172-9ed0-5eec99b5930d.PNG">